-People think of general anesthesia as "going to sleep."
+People often think of general anesthesia as "going to sleep."
 It is carefully controlled unconsciousness, and affects the whole body.
 The drugs used to create a state of general anesthesia are potent, and affect all of the body's organs at once.
 They are administered through intravenous (IV) or gas inhalation so they work quickly and smoothly.
 The anesthesiologist monitors your vital signs constantly to avoid side effects of the drugs.

 How do I receive general anesthesia?
 Will it hurt?

 During the operation, the anesthesiologist will use a combination of IV and inhaled gas medications to keep you anesthetized.
 The anesthesiologist monitors and adjusts drug dosages constantly to maintain the desired effect.
-The anesthesiologist wants to maintain the level of anesthesia only as long as necessary, and then awaken you as soon as it is safe.
+The anesthesiologist wants to maintain the level of anesthesia only as long as necessary, and will awaken you as soon as it is safe.